 The data ingestion is done by Sentinel which will be the one that does data correlation, think of each one of those products as a data source that feeds Sentinel, and once Sentinel gets the data, you can do the data correlation across all those data sources.

-The answer is yes of course!
+The short answer is, yes of course!

 Azure Sentinel and Azure Security Center are completely two different products covering two different scenarios.